telerik/winforms-docs/controls/editors/autocompletebox/auto-complete.md

 |----|----|
 |![editors-autocompletebox-autocomplete 004](images/editors-autocompletebox-autocomplete004.png)|![editors-autocompletebox-autocomplete 003](images/editors-autocompletebox-autocomplete003.png)|

 Note that you can still add duplicated tokens in the editor if you type them manually.
 In order to avoid that you can subscribe to **TokenValidating** event and if the existing text in **RadAutoCompleteBox** contains the new text, set the **IsValidToken** property to *false*.
+The **TokenValidating** event will be called for each token that is going to be added to the control text area.

 {{source=..\SamplesCS\Editors\AutoCompleteBox.cs region=InvalidToken}}
 {{source=..\SamplesVB\Editors\AutoCompleteBox.vb region=InvalidToken}}